 Whitewash paint is often associated with Shabby Chic style, but it can be used quite successfully with a variety of decorating styles.
 It’s great for wood lovers who want to brighten up a room, since the technique lightens wood while allowing the natural grain to show through.
 Whitewash can add rustic charm and interesting texture to furniture, walls, ceilings and cabinets.

-Read on for six ways you might consider using whitewash in your home, plus a guide to different finishes — and our recipe for making your own whitewash paint.
+Read on for six ways you might consider using whitewash in your home, plus a guide to different finishes.

 Whitewash Finish Options?